Food Escapades at 80/20, Bangkok

 With just another day left on our second trip together to Thailand as Sticks & Spoons Food Travel, we wanted the evening to be special.

-We're frequently readers of BK Magazine and their short review of 80/20 was all we needed to make a decision for our last dinner in our beloved Bangkok for this time!
+We're frequently readers of BK Magazine and their short review of 80/20 was all we needed to decide for our last dinner in our beloved Bangkok this time!

 This is Sticks & Spoons review of 80/20!

-We read that 80/20 recently had re-launched with a new dining concept, offering a set 9-course menu signed by the couple Head Chef Napol "Joe" Jantraget and Pastry Chef Saki Hoshino.
-Also, the hints in the reviews we read that 80/20 was embracing the trend of using locally produced ingredients, taking inspiration from older recipes and making modern twists on traditional Thai Cuisine but pushing the kitchen firmly and progressevily forward; made our decision easy.
+We read that 80/20 recently re-launched with a new dining concept, offering a set 9-course menu signed by the couple of Head Chef Napol "Joe" Jantraget and Pastry Chef Saki Hoshino.
+Also, the hints in the reviews we read that 80/20 was embracing the trend of using locally produced ingredients, taking inspiration from older recipes, and making modern twists on traditional Thai Cuisine but pushing the kitchen firmly and progressively forward; made our decision easy.

-We arrived to the second seating on this Thursday evening, and took our place at the Kitchen Counter with a full view of the kitchen.
+We arrived at the second seating this Thursday evening and took our place at the Kitchen Counter with a full view of the kitchen.
 We just love that!
-Why doesn't more establishments offer Kitchen Counter seatings or Kitchen Tables?
+Why don't more establishments offer Kitchen Counter seatings or Kitchen Tables?
 Or Common Tables?

 We haven't seen a lot of those anywhere actually.

 The interior of the restaurant is beautiful with a clean, industrial-kinda-look in the details.
 Just inside the door; you are welcomed by a Pantry packed with glass jars (containing "Chef Secrets"?) and an inviting small Lounge in front of the Bar.